Pioneer Square station (Sound Transit): Light rail

 In the early 1990s, a regional transit authority (RTA) was formed to plan and construct a light rail system for the Seattle area.
 After an unsuccessful attempt in 1995, regional voters passed a $3.9 billion plan to build light rail under the RTA in 1996.
 The downtown transit tunnel had already been planned for eventual light rail use and was built with tracks that would be incorporated into the initial system.
 The RTA, later renamed Sound Transit, approved the tunnel as part of the route of its initial light rail line in 1999.
 Ownership of the tunnel, including its stations, was transferred to Sound Transit in 2000 but returned two years later to King County Metro under a joint-operations agreement.

 The Public Safety Building, located at the station's northeast entrance, was demolished in 2005.
 In its place, the city planned to build Seattle Civic Square, a mixed-use skyscraper, with a new entrance to the station.
 As of 2016, the project is on hold and a temporary entrance has been erected at street level.

 The downtown transit tunnel closed on September 23, 2005, for a two-year, $82.7 million renovation to accommodate light rail vehicles.
 The renovation included the installation of new rails, a lowered roadbed at stations for level boarding, new signalling systems and emergency ventilation.
 The tunnel reopened on September 24, 2007, and Link light rail service began on July 18, 2009, from Westlake station to Tukwila International Boulevard station.

 Bus service within the downtown transit tunnel ended on March 23, 2019, due to the expansion of the Washington State Convention Center at the site of Convention Place station, which includes demolition of the north portal.
 The tunnel became exclusively served by light rail trains, while the remaining seven bus routes were relocated to surface streets and nearby bus stops on 2nd, 3rd, 4th, and 5th avenues.

 As part of East Link Extension construction for the 2 Line in early 2020, Pioneer Square station was outfitted with a temporary third platform in the center to allow passengers on terminating single-tracked trains to transfer.
 The temporary platform was installed during two weekend closures in October 2019 and was used from January to March 2020.
 Ownership of the tunnel and Pioneer Square station was transferred to Sound Transit in 2022.
+The 2 Line entered simulated service on February 14, 2026, with passengers able to board trains from Lynnwood to International District/Chinatown station.

 A 2022 proposal for the Ballard Link Extension includes a new transfer station one block east of Pioneer Square to be used by trains on the realigned 1 Line in lieu of a transfer at International District/Chinatown station.